To The Himalayas - The Great Indian Quest For Peace (Part I of Many)

-To Himalayas, via McDonald’s at Lonavala: Just like all my previous whacky trips, this too had to start on an odd note.
+To the Himalayas, via McDonald’s at Lonavala: Just like all my previous whacky trips, this too had to start on an odd note.
 For the flight at 6 AM from Bombay, I was still at work in Pune at 1 AM.
 With the grace of God (and pressure/torture from Nirav and Kaushal), we hit the highway by 1:40 AM, reaching Khapoli Highway Foodmall by 2:50 AM.
-Deadly ‘Tum Tum’ tea with some fries, pizza-puff and a few egg-do’s, we suddenly realized we only had an hour and a half and crouching Bombay-traffic before reaching the airport.
-Kaushal and Nirav were already sleeping on the rear seats; I didn’t have anyone I could confess to – that my situation was no better.
+Deadly ‘Tum Tum’ tea with some fries, pizza puff, and a few egg-do’s, we suddenly realized we only had an hour and a half and crouching Bombay traffic before reaching the airport.
+Kaushal and Nirav were already sleeping in the rear seats; I didn’t have anyone I could confess to – that my situation was no better.
 We still made it to the airport by 4:30 AM.
 I’m good!
 So far, no pictures – we actually didn’t have any time for that.

-With an hour and a half advance arrival at the airport, this was just turning into one of my most-well-executed travelling plans so far.
-I was the first to clear security check, almost first to board the plane… for WHAT?
+With an hour and a half advance arrival at the airport, this was just turning into one of my most well-executed traveling plans so far.
+I was the first to clear the security check, almost the first to board the plane… for WHAT?
 This ‘crying machine’?
 S/he just wouldn’t stop!!
 I had to catch some sleep.
 I had earned it.

-Surprise: I was struggling for some good sleep, when I suddenly witnessed the greatest combination of colors.
-I realized it’ just not easy to capture the beauty of the dawn – especially when there’s a bright full moon right on the top!
-With the proud smile (for my photography skills) and a great sense of satisfaction, I gracefully fell asleep and also started dreaming – I was on a plane from Bombay to Delhi when the captain decided to emergency land in Jaipur (for some ‘confidential’ military reasons).
+Surprise: I was struggling for some good sleep when I suddenly witnessed the greatest combination of colors.
+I realized it’s just not easy to capture the beauty of the dawn – especially when there’s a bright full moon right on the top!
+With a proud smile (for my photography skills) and a great sense of satisfaction, I gracefully fell asleep and also started dreaming – I was on a plane from Bombay to Delhi when the captain decided to emergency land in Jaipur (for some ‘confidential’ military reasons).
 (Dreams – they can get really filmy!)
 It’s less than two hours from Bombay to Delhi anyway.
 It’d be better to fly back, than emergency land in Jaipur.
-Jaipur just didn’t make any sense to my limited available-senses in the dream.
+Jaipur just didn’t make any sense to my limited available senses in the dream.
 And I suddenly felt a massive jerk!

-Two hours, two A4 sheets, one sandwich, one tea and one coffee down, we were finally ready to take off again.
-I must thank my whatever-duration life in Bombay (and Pune, for this instance), I don’t get furious on traffic-jams and flight-delays any more.
-Say I’ve adopted the reality, or given up on any hopes of improvement.
-I just don’t get disturbed/panicked on such situations – which is the good part.
+Two hours, two A4 sheets, one sandwich, one tea, and one coffee down, we were finally ready to take off again.
+I must thank my whatever-duration life in Bombay (and Pune, for this instance), I don’t get furious about traffic jams and flight delays anymore.
+Say, I’ve adopted the reality, or given up on any hopes of improvement.
+I just don’t get disturbed/panicked in such situations – which is the good part.
 (I still can’t tolerate irresponsible and rash driving.
 To me, rough driving and traffic jams should be mutually exclusive, and NOT symbiotic.)

 Final call for take-off.
 5 minutes before “ATC” gives clearance, I deserved one more coffee.
-I had ‘written’ (and not ‘typed’) a lot, in long time.
-(I’m still equally-good at cursive writing!)
+I had ‘written’ (and not ‘typed’) a lot, in a long time.
+(I’m still equally good at cursive writing!)
 Pens down!